laneastdogwalkingandpetsitting/romacoon/docs/index.markdown

 My cattery is registered with [GCCF](https://www.gccfcats.org/) & [TICA](https://tica.org)

 All of my breeding cats have been health tested and are clear from HCM, SMA, PKdef, PKD & FELV/FIV.
-This is very important to me, being a retired qualified veterinary nurse in excess of 20 years.
+This is very important to me, being qualified veterinary nurse for more than 20 years.
+I am now sadly retired.